ramsgoli/whethe/README.md

 # get the weather based off of your current location
 $ whether

-# get the weather based off a certain city (for a city with multiple words, wrap the name in quotes)
+# get the weather in a certain city (for a city with multiple words, wrap the name in quotes)
 $ whether -city petaluma
 >>> The current temperature in Petaluma is 65.43 degrees
 $ whether -city "los angeles"